A Walter Ulric Story

 The kids looked at each other like they couldn’t believe what they were hearing.

 “One day she and the old man had a falling out.
 McGruder restricted his daughter to the house, but she escaped one night and went out to one of the hollers.
 There, she summoned a bugbear.”

 “A what?” asked Willow.

-“Nearly all these hill towns have at least one wandering the woods,” said O’Feeney.
-“Anyhow, the bugbear had quite a supper that night, it devoured both Mr. and Mrs. McGruder and their daughter, but not before she put a binding spell on him, binding him to the house.
+“Nearly all these hill towns have at least one wandering the woods,” continued O’Feeney.
+“Anyhow, the bugbear had quite a supper that night.
+It devoured both Mr. and Mrs. McGruder and their daughter, but not before she put a binding spell on him.
 Ever since then, he’s been occupying the place.”

 “It ate them?!” inquired Nate, horrified.